xojs/xo/readme.md

 Override any of the [default rules](https://github.com/xojs/eslint-config-xo/blob/main/index.js).
 See the [ESLint docs](https://eslint.org/docs/rules/) for more info on each rule.

-Disable the rule in your XO config to turn it off globally in your project.
+Disable a rule in your XO config to turn it off globally in your project.

 Example using `package.json`: